Arrowood Golf Course

 In several areas throughout the golf course players will notice the sign: “Protected Habitat: Keep Out”.
 Any ball getting in there cannot be retrieved.
 That shows the degree of concern for the riparian habitat framing most of the holes.
 Of course a player would also have to deal with snakes and other “local residents” that won’t like it a tiny bit if the sign is not observed.
 Rare, endangered species of songbirds inhabit this sanctuary.

 In addition to magnificent golf, Arrowood offers upscale amenities.
-A luxurious single-story, 6,700 square-foot clubhouse features California craftman-style architecture that includes a casual place to dine — the Arrowood Grill — with spacious seating areas and panoramic views of the golf course.
+A luxurious single-story, 6,700 square-foot clubhouse features California craftman-style architecture that includes the newly renovated — the Arrowood Fairways Kitchen & Bar — with modernly designed bar and dining area and panoramic views of the golf course.
 It also includes a Golf Shop with the latest in apparel and equipment.
 The practice facilities are superb, featuring a driving range with mat and grass tees, and putting greens that mimic the conditions on the course.
 The Luiseño Park, a 10-acre public park nearby, enhances the Arrowood developing community.
 It offers picnic areas, lighted ball fields and tennis courts, and a children’s playground.